-384 The targets and distractors are randomly assigned to the display based on an
+384 The targets and distractors were randomly assigned to the display based on

-385 invisible grid.
-Within each quadrant of the screen, there are three ’spokes’ each
+385 an invisible grid.
+Within each quadrant of the screen, there were three ’spokes’

-386 with four possible target positions (starting from the centre of the screen and mov-
+386 each with four possible target positions (starting from the centre of the screen and

-387 ing outwards), creating 36 different target positions in total, in three concentric
+387 moving outwards), creating 36 different target positions in total, in three concen-

-388 circles.
-A small amount of jitter is added to each possible position to make the
+388 tric circles.
+A small amount of jitter was added to each possible position to make

-389 target locations less predictable.
+389 the target locations less predictable.

-390 Distractor and target types: we will replicate the distractor types used in
+390 Distractor and target types: we replicated the distractor types used in Buetti

-391 Buetti et al. (2019), apart from that we will change one distractor colour (from
+391 et al. (2019), apart from that we changed one distractor colour (from blue to pink)

-392 blue to pink) to allow us to discriminate better between different models of the
+392 to allow us to discriminate better between different models of the data (see above).

-393 data (see above).
-There are six single-feature conditions (purple, orange and pink
+393 There were six single-feature conditions (purple, orange and pink distractors and

-394 distractors and triangle, circle and diamond distractors) and nine double-feature
+394 triangle, circle and diamond distractors) and nine double-feature conditions (all

-395 conditions (all possible pairings of the single-feature conditions).
-The target is al-
+395 possible pairings of the single-feature conditions).
+The target was always a red

-396 ways a red semicircle, except in the trials where the distractors are single-feature
+396 semicircle, except in the trials where the distractors were single-feature shapes

-397 shapes (triangles, circles and diamonds) in which case the target is a white semi-
+397 (triangles, circles and diamonds) in which case the target was a white semicircle.

-398 circle.

-399 Set sizes: we will run all the distractor set sizes used in Buetti et al. (2019) (1,
+398 Set sizes: we ran all the distractor set sizes used in Buetti et al. (2019) (1, 4,

-400 4, 9, 19 and 31).
-We will also run target-only ’zero distractor’ trials (60 in total,
+399 9, 19 and 31).
+We also ran target-only ’zero distractor’ trials (60 in total, with 12

-401 with 12 being the white semicircle target and the remainder the red semicircle
+400 being the white semicircle target and the remainder the red semicircle target).

-402 target).

-403 The experiments were programmed in PsychoPy and Pavlovia (Peirce et al.,
+401 The experiments were programmed in PsychoPy and Pavlovia (Peirce et al.,